TheSharks/WildBeastDocs/docs/install_linux.md

 Luckily, the process of executing as sudo isn't that complicated.
 Just put `sudo` ahead of every install command or other administrative equivalent.
 You will be asked for a password when doing the command, that's all that really is added.
 **Keep this in mind when setting up, so you don't waste our time with errors that stem from lacking permissions!**
-This does of course not apply to you who choose to not do the basic initial server setup and instead run as root.
+This does of course not apply to you who choose to not do the basic initial server setup and instead run as root, which should not be done as running programs as the root user opens your server to vulnerabilities.
 ##Installing Node
-First off, we'll install Node.JS, the library WildBeast uses.
+First off, we'll install Node.JS, the runtime WildBeast uses.
 The current 6.x.x version works fine.
 ```bash
 wget -qO- https://deb.nodesource.com/setup_6.x | sudo bash -
 sudo apt-get install -y nodejs